irfanullahjan/cm3050-mobile-development/pettycash/README.md

 }
 ```

-While I really wanted to implement more features and improvements based on user feedback, I had not enough time to do so.
+While I really wanted to implement more features and improvements based on user feedback, I did not have enough time to do so.
 Therefore, I decided to spend the remaining time on testing and polishing the existing features.

 ## Testing